tt386/GeometricBacterialGrowth/README.md

 Where:

-- $\alpha$ is the maximum growth rate of bacteria
+- $\alpha$ is the maximum growth rate of bacteria,
-- $\beta$ is the exponent relating inactivity of components to decay of cellular growth
+- $\beta$ is the exponent relating inactivity of components to decay of cellular growth,
-- $\gamma_1$ is the rate of component activation during the lag phase
+- $\gamma_1$ is the rate of component activation during the lag phase,
-- $\gamma_2$ is the rate of component inactivation during the saturation pahse
+- $\gamma_2$ is the rate of component inactivation during the saturation phase,
-- $T$ is the time at which the exponential phase transitions to the saturation phase
+- $T$ is the time at which the exponential phase transitions to the saturation phase,
 - $I_0$ is the initial proportion of inactive components.